manya-girdhar/manya-girdhar/README.md

 🔭 My current interests include Neural Networks, Project Management and Quantum Computing.

-#### ⚡ I am open for Summer Internships and Work Long Placements in 2021.
+#### ⚡ I am open for Summer Internships and Work Long Placements starting July 2021.
 Connect with me on [Linkedin](https://www.linkedin.com/in/manya-girdhar/)

 <!--
 **manya-girdhar/manya-girdhar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.